 - This can be taken at registered settings or childcare providers or across more than one setting.

-All three and four-year-olds can get free early education or childcare for 15 hours a week during term time for (38 weeks per year) or spread the hours over the full year (570 hours in total).
+All three and four-year-olds can get funded early education or childcare for 15 hours a week during term time for (38 weeks per year) or spread the hours over the full year (570 hours in total).

 You may also be interested in the extended entitlement (an additional 15 hours a week) for working parents.
 The Childcare Choices website offers a comparison guide for all the ways you could reduce your childcare costs.